 Fair enough Kate, but I am not sure if your assessment of why you are single is accurate…

-I don’t think men are threatened by you, I think men feel emasculated around you so don’t like the way they feel about themselves when with you, so they leave you…
+I don’t think men are threatened by you, I think a man can feel emasculated around you and doesn’t like the way they feel about themselves when with you, so they leave you…

 I agree that it’s not necessary to conform to some stereotypical view of a submissive doormat, who flutters her eyelashes and simpers, because it’s impossible to attract a man otherwise BUT I also think shoving your superior knowledge or intellect in their faces is not going to win any relationship points.